Useful Links for Expats in Germany

 We only work with companies which offer products or services relevant to the expat community and which could provide value to our readers.

-CurrencyFair began as an answer to a common problem: expats looking for a cheap, reliable and simple way to move money to and from their new countries.
+CurrencyFair began as an answer to expats looking for a cheap, reliable and simple way to move money to and from their new countries.
 Their platform uses peer-to-peer transfers, with a transparent and low fees structure which can save up to 80% compared to bank rates.
-Need to transfer Euro to your home country and vice-versa, look no further!
+Need to transfer Euro to your home country and vice-versa?
 Using the link or icon on this page, readers get their first 3 transfers for free!

 Transferwise offers a similar service to CurrencyFair but with a slightly different fees structure.
 In most cases, especially for smaller amounts, CurrencyFair usually has better fees.
 However, Transferwise offers the possibility to send a greater range of currencies and therefore may suit users wishing to send money outside of Western Europe, North America and Australia.

-MieterEngel is, quite frankly, a godsend to anyone struggling with a difficult landlord.
+MieterEngel is a godsend to anyone struggling with a difficult landlord.
 Their service offers swift legal support and advice for an annual flat fee of €79 (or €109 for the premium version).
-Because the premium version also includes 2 written letters to the landlord, this is a no-brainer to me when you consider German lawyers’ rates!
-Not to be mistaken for legal insurance, which just provides cover for your legal fees.
-MieterEngel removes the hassle of finding an appropriate lawyer and having to wait for an appointment.
+The premium version also includes 2 written letters to the landlord, making it a no-brainer considering German lawyers’ rates!
+Not to be mistaken for legal insurance, which just provides an umbrella to cover your legal fees.
+MieterEngel removes the hassle of finding a lawyer and waiting for an appointment.

 SteuerGo.de – The easy way to do your tax return in Germany is the first English language platform which enables you to submit a German tax return.
 You can use it completely free to try it out.
 Only at the point of submission you have to pay a €24.95 fee.
 Several hundred Euro cheaper than using a tax advisor!